Causal Inference under Outcome-Based Sampling with Monotonicity Assumptions: Preliminaries

 \subsection{Bernoulli sampling}

-Recall that $(Y^*,T^*,X^*)$ are random variables that would have been observed under random sampling, but the researcher does not have access to a random sample in our setup.
-Instead, we assume that we have a random sample of $(Y,T,X)$, where $(Y,T,X)$ represent the variables that are actually observed in the sample that is drawn by the researcher's sampling design, i.e.\ Bernoulli sampling \citep[e.g.][]{breslow2000semi}, which we further describe and discuss below.
+As we mentioned earlier, we assume that a random sample of $(Y^*, T^*, X^*)$ is unavailable.
+Instead the researcher has access to a random sample of $(Y,T,X)$, where the distribution of $(Y,T,X)$ is related with that of $(Y^*,T^*,X^*)$ by Bernoulli sampling \citep[e.g.][]{breslow2000semi} that we describe below.

-In Bernoulli sampling, the researcher draws a Bernoulli variable $Y$ first from a pre-specified marginal distribution, after which she randomly draws $(T,X)$ from $\mathcal{P}_y$ if and only if $Y=y$.
-So, $Y$ is an artificial randomization device to decide from which subpopulation we will draw $(T,X)$.
-If $\mathcal{P}_y$ is identical to the conditional distribution of $(T^*,X^*)$ given on $Y^*=y$, then this is nothing but case-control sampling.
-Since $h_0 = \Pr(Y=1)$ is part of the sampling scheme, we will assume that it is known.
+In Bernoulli sampling, the researcher first draws a Beroulli variable $Y$ from a pre-specified marginal distribution, after which she randomly draws $(T,X)$ from some $\mathcal{P}_y$ if and only if $Y=y$; so, $Y$ is an artificial device to decide which subpopulation we will draw $(T,X)$ from.
+If $\mathcal{P}_y$ is the distribution of $(T^*,X^*)$ conditional on $Y^*=y$, then this is nothing but case-control sampling.
+Since $h_0 = \Pr(Y=1) \in (0,1)$ is part of the sampling scheme, we will assume that it is known; if not, it can be easily estimated without compromising inferential validity.
+See online appendices B.1 and B.2 for more details.
+Before we proceed, we make a common support assumption for simplification. \begin{assumption}[Common Support] The support of $X^*$ and that of $X$ given $Y=y$ for $y=0,1$ coincide; the common support will be denoted by $\mathcal{X}$. \end{assumption}

-So, the notation here distinguishes the original variables $(Y^*,T^*,X^*)$ of interest from those $(Y,T,X)$ in the sample; see, e.g., \citetalias{chen2001parametric} and \citet{Xie-et-al:JASA} for using the same notational device.
-The advantage of this approach is that it becomes straightforward to apply asymptotic theory under random sampling to observations generated from $(Y,T,X)$ because we can regard them as a collection of independent and identically distributed (i.i.d.) copies of $(Y,T,X)$, though their joint distribution differs from that of $(Y^*,T^*,X^*)$.

-Below we will present two leading cases of Bernoulli sampling that we focus on throughout the paper.
-Before we proceed, we make a common support assumption for simplification.
+Below we discuss two leading cases of Bernoulli sampling that we focus on throughout the paper. \begin{design}[Case-Control Sampling] For $y\in\{0,1\}$, $\mathcal{P}_y$ is the distribution of $(T^*,X^*)$ given $Y^*=y$. \end{design}